flavienbwk/book-devops/eng/README.md

 Whether you're a senior manager or a mission officer aiming to enhance the services your organization offers, you will need to justify your initiative to your superiors and the rest of your organization.
 It's therefore essential to understand how to communicate effectively so everyone buys into your project.
 Let's explore some strategies for doing this in the next chapter.

-# How to Persuade and Maintain Faith
+# How to convince and keep faith

 First and foremost, it's not about convincing.
 You can't just walk up to someone and say, "you're wrong, I'm right."
 Instead, you need to inspire your audience to align with your vision or project.
 In this way, they'll be convinced on their own.